Liopleurodon: Size

 In his original 1873 description, Sauvage noted that the holotype tooth of L. ferox came from an animal which, according to him, had reached "completely gigantic proportions".
 Liopleurodon first came to the public attention in 1999 when it was featured in an episode of the BBC television series Walking with Dinosaurs, which depicted it as an enormous apex predator reaching 25 m long for 150 t.
-This representation is based on a vertebra discovered near Peterborough, with which Martill, then consultant to the series, extrapolated it to a size today recognized as very exaggerated but at the time seen as reliable.
-However, later descriptions deny this, including one led by Martill himself, the remains of very large pliosaurs being often fragmentary and probably not being as imposing as the largest cetaceans.
+This representation is mainly based on a vertebra discovered from the Oxford Clay near Peterborough and housed in the Peterborough Museum and Art Gallery, with which David M. Martill and Darren Naish, the former of whom then consultant to the series, extrapolated it to a length between 17 and 20 m and claimed that Liopleurodon and related forms could have reached the size depicted in the series, today recognized as very exaggerated but at the time seen as reliable.
+Subsequent descriptions deny this claim, including one led by Martill himself, with the remains of very large pliosaurs being often fragmentary and probably not being as imposing as the largest cetaceans.
 In addition, doubts were expressed by some authors as to the real nature of the Peterborough vertebra, a 2019 study finally re-identified it as actually coming from a sauropod dinosaur.

-The palaeontologist L. B. Tarlo suggested that the pliosaurs' total body length can be estimated from the length of their skull which he claimed was typically one-seventh of the former measurement.
-Additional Kronosaurus specimens and a skeleton of L. ferox, GPIT 1754/2, show that the pliosaurs' skulls were actually about one-fifth of their total body length.
-One large skull specimen of L. ferox, CAMSMJ.27424, has an estimated total body length of 6.39 m.
-McHenry estimated that smaller individuals measuring about 4.8–5.7 m long would have weighed around 1–1.7 t based on the specimen NHM R2680.
-In 2024, Ruizhe Jackevan Zhao estimates that the largest known specimen of Liopleurodon, NHMUK PV R3536, would have reached a length of approximately 8 m with a body mass of 7.8 t.

-Some researchers propose larger estimates of over 10 m.
-Tarlo applied the aforementioned one-seventh ratio of skull length to body length, estimating that the largest known specimen of L. ferox was a little over 10 m, though a more typical size range would be from 5 to 7 m.
-In the 2023 book Ocean Life in the Time of Dinosaurs, Bardet and colleagues also claimed that some individuals could reach lengths of over 10 m.